 Here are the settings we used in DeNoise AI to remove the noise, but keep the bride's facial features and dress details in tact.

-To learn more about this topic, you can take a deep dive into understanding what causes noise in photography, how to identify the types of noise, and learn how you can reduce it and preserve image details in Part I of this noise reduction guide.
+You can also learn more about this topic by understanding what causes noise in photography, how to identify the types of noise, and learn how you can reduce it and preserve image details.